 A bridge between two moments in time, a reinterpretation and revival of a typeface originally designed by Hans Brünnel in 1937 a collaboration across ninety years.

-RST Resolut is a bridge between two moments in time, a reinterpretation and revival of a typeface originally designed in 1939 by Hans Brünnel for the Italian Nebiolo Foundry.
+RST Resolut is a bridge between two moments in time, a reinterpretation and revival of a typeface originally designed in 1937 by Hans Brünnel for the Italian Nebiolo Foundry.
 The original Resolut existed as a single stencil heavy weight, a striking design with a distinctive personality shaped by the creativity and technical constraints of its time.
 It emerged during a period when expressive display typography flourished, and its bold forms reflect the experimental spirit of that era.

 Stencil typefaces occupy a unique position in typographic history.
 Unlike most letterforms, their shapes are defined not only by aesthetics but also by the physical constraints of production.
 The breaks within the strokes, necessary to keep the counters intact when the stencil plate is cut, create a distinct visual rhythm that separates stencil letters from conventional typography.
 Over time, these interruptions evolved from purely technical necessities into expressive design elements that contribute to the character of the letterforms themselves.
 Historically, stencil lettering predates many forms of typographic practice, appearing in applications ranging from liturgical books to industrial marking and architectural drawing.
 Yet as typographic objects, stencil typefaces arrived relatively late.
 Even in the mid-twentieth century they were sometimes described as a “neglected category of type design,” despite the long presence of stencil lettering in everyday visual culture.
 Their eventual adoption into typefounding brought with it a shift in perception: the breaks that once seemed like flaws began to be treated as defining features of a new typographic language.
-More about stencil history here: A Tradition With Breaks by Eric Kindel
+For a more detailed account of stencil history, see A Tradition With Breaks by Eric Kindel here.
+In Resolut, those structural interruptions become central to the design’s identity.
+The breaks introduce tension and movement, giving the letters an architectural quality that feels both industrial and expressive.
+The result is a design that balances geometry, tension and elegance, capturing the experimental spirit of early twentieth-century display typography.

 Designed by: Fernando Díaz